Last updated: May 4, 2026

 If you rent, do not waste time hunting for a large separate Arizona renter rebate check.
 For most older adults, the statewide renter-related tax program to check is the Property Tax Refund Credit on Form 140PTC.

 That sounds almost impossibly low, but one detail matters a lot.
-The 140PTC household-income rules do not count Social Security, railroad retirement, veteran disability pensions, Arizona unemployment, certain welfare benefits, gifts, or last year’s 140PTC refund.
+Form 140PTC household-income rules do not count Social Security, railroad retirement, workers’ compensation loss-of-time payments, Arizona unemployment, veteran disability pensions, certain welfare benefits, gifts, or last year’s Form 140PTC refund.
 That means some very-low-income seniors who thought they were over the limit may still qualify.

 Renters need a landlord-completed Form 201, and only one renter in each unit can claim the credit.
 If the property was exempt from property tax, such as some public housing or tax-exempt housing, no renter credit is allowed.
 If you are not filing a regular Arizona income-tax return, Form 140PTC must be mailed and cannot be e-filed by itself.
-And if your landlord is slow, the booklet specifically says to ask early or file an extension to protect the credit.
+If your landlord is slow, ask early or file an extension to protect the credit.

 Free tax help in Arizona